-- 21. We obtained a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
-We selected all debt instruments on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each debt instrument issued. - 22.
+- 23. We obtained a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
+We selected all debt instruments on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each debt instrument issued, as required by Article VII, Section 8 of the Louisiana Constitution. - 24.
 We obtained a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
-We randomly selected one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants.
+We randomly selected one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants(including contingency funds, short-lived asset funds, or other funds as required by the debt covenants).